 For detailed information about configuring a BART system, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
-For detailed information about the operational procedures and BART subcommands, see the EDB Postgres Backup and Recovery User Guide both guides are available at the EnterpriseDB documentation web page.
+For detailed information about the operational procedures and BART subcommands, see the EDB Postgres Backup and Recovery User Guide.
+These guides are available at the EDB website.